lauler1/cppfront/tutorial/basics/First_Program.md

 4. **Variable Declaration:** Within our 'main' function, we've declared a string variable named `mytext`.
 This declaration showcases the unique left-to-right syntax of Cppfront, echoing the function declarations.
 All variables generally adhere to the `[name]: [type] = [initial value]` format.
 However, it's worth noting that the type can be inferred from the initial value, allowing for a more concise `mytext:= "welcome to Cppfront."`.

 5. **Formatted Output:** The concluding line sends a custom greeting to the standard output.
 What's striking here is Cppfront's built-in formatting mechanism.
 Using the `()$` attributes within the text, you can effortlessly embed variable values within your printed statements.
+This feature is known as Capture, and it's related to 'Lambda Captures'.

 Each of these features adds layers of convenience, making Cppfront a compelling choice for those looking for modern syntax while retaining the power and familiarity of C++.